SLKone/SLKone.github.io/_industries/manufacturing.md

   - "Workforce evolution and skills gap challenges"
 landscape-conclusion: "These trends present both challenges and opportunities for manufacturers striving to maintain competitive advantage and operational excellence."
 approach-title: "Our Approach"
-approach-intro: "SLKone adopts a multifaceted approach to manufacturing challenges, integrating operational excellence with strategic foresight.
+approach-intro: "SLKone adopts a multifaceted approach to manufacturing challenges, integrating operational excellence, strategic foresight, analytics, automation, and adoption.
 Our framework encompasses:"
 approach:
   - point: "Lean Manufacturing Principles"
     description: "Eliminating waste and optimizing processes"